-GYP Holdings III Corp. is the borrower under Term Loan Facilities and the lead borrower under the ABL Facility.
-Our wholly-owned subsidiary, GYP Holdings II Corp. (and direct parent of GYP Holdings III Corp.) guarantees our payment obligations under the Term Loan Facilities and the ABL Facility.
-Certain of our other subsidiaries are co-borrowers under the ABL Facility and guarantee our payment obligations under the Term Loan Facilities.
+GYP Holdings III Corp. is the borrower under the First Lien Facility and the lead borrower under the ABL Facility.
+Our wholly-owned subsidiary, GYP Holdings II Corp. (and direct parent of GYP Holdings III Corp.) guarantees our payment obligations under the First Lien Facility and the ABL Facility.
+Certain of our other subsidiaries are co-borrowers under the ABL Facility and guarantee our payment obligations under the First Lien Facility.